 - The tax benefit of setting up an HSA (health savings account)

 - The differences between a PPO, an HMO, and an EPO

 Are You an Arkansas ATV Enthusiast?

-If you are one of the many residents in the Southern state who owns one or more all-terrain vehicles, you may want to consider purchasing a comprehensive Arkansas ATV policy for your vehicle.
+If you are one of the many residents in this southern state who owns one or more all-terrain vehicles, you may want to consider purchasing a comprehensive Arkansas ATV policy for your vehicle.
 ATVs, such as quads, 3-wheelers and UTVs, can provide a dual purpose.
 Some people use them for working and agricultural purposes, while others prefer to use them for fun and entertainment.
-Regardless of how or why you use your ATV, riding not without risks.
+Regardless of how or why you use your ATV, riding is not without risks.